Irrawaddy dolphin: Distribution and habitat

 The Irrawaddy dolphin is an oceanic dolphin that lives in brackish water near coasts, river mouths, and estuaries.
-It has established subpopulations in freshwater rivers, including the Ganges and the Mekong, as well as the Ayeyarwady River from which it takes its name.
+It has established subpopulations in freshwater rivers, including the Ganges and the Mekong, as well as the Ayeyarwady River, from which it takes its name.
 Its range extends from the Bay of Bengal to New Guinea and the Philippines, although it does not appear to venture offshore.
 It is often seen in estuaries and bays of Borneo, with sightings from Sandakan in Sabah to most parts of Brunei and Sarawak, and another specimen was collected at Mahakam River in East Kalimantan.
-Its presence in Chinese, Taiwanese, and Hong Kong's waters has been questioned as the reported sightings have been considered unreliable.
+Its presence in Chinese, Taiwanese, and Hong Kong waters has been questioned, as the reported sightings have been considered unreliable.